-We need health care informed by aging expertise, devoted to person- and family-centered care and able to provide coordinated services in the hospital, clinic, at home and in the community.
+We need health care informed by aging expertise, devoted to person- and family-centered care and able to provide coordinated services in the hospital, clinic, at home, and in the community.
 This work is neither simple nor easy.
-Raising awareness about, and addressing, ageism throughout the health care system — and throughout our society — is a critical step towards delivering the care everyone wants and deserves as we get older.
+Raising awareness about ageism and addressing it throughout the health care system and throughout society is a critical step toward delivering the care everyone wants and deserves as we get older.

 For more resources on age-friendly care, visit johnahartford.org/agefriendly.

 (A version of this article, by Terry Fulmer, PhD, RN, FAAN, president of The John A. Hartford Foundation, originally appeared on Next Avenue.)